Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 Mexico removed the restrictions on COVID-19 tests and vaccines upon entry.

-Because COVID-19 is still active in Mexico, tourists arriving in Ciudad Juarez may be examined for body temperature.
+Tourists arriving in Ciudad Juarez may be examined for body temperature.
 If a tourist is suspected of having the virus, he or she may be quarantined.

 If you have any of the following symptoms, shortness of breath, fever, frequent coughing, chills, weariness, muscle soreness, headache, and loss of taste, cancel your trip to Ciudad Juarez and get tested.